 The Tribunal can apply a range of sanctions depending upon the seriousness with which it regards the breach(es) upheld and taking into account any factors which it considers relevant.
 The sanctions available to the Tribunal are set out in the Code of Practice, Part Four, paragraph 4.8.
-Factors to be considered by the Tribunal in assessing the seriousness of Code breaches and arriving at appropriate sanctions include those set out in Code 14 Supporting

-Procedures document which is available on the Phone-paid Services Authority website, its terms of glossary are attached as Appendix G.
+Factors to be considered by the Tribunal in assessing the seriousness of Code breaches and arriving at appropriate sanctions (including the extent to which the relevant party followed any relevant Guidance published by Phone-paid Services Authority) are set out in Code 14 Supporting Procedures document which is available on the Phone-paid Services Authority website, its terms of glossary are attached as Appendix G.